kbzhang0505/MSNLAN/README.md

        url = {https://www.sciencedirect.com/science/article/pii/S016516842300436X},
        author = {Xue Wu and Kaibing Zhang and Yanting Hu and Xin He and Xinbo Gao}}

-With any questions, feel welcome to contact us
+With any questions, feel welcome to contact us!